szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1440:** Make daggers have general extra features to compensate the low damage

 There's generally very little reason to use a dagger, because:
-- All other weapons cause more damage
+- All other melee weapons cause more damage
 - Your other weapons will never be stolen
 - Using the dagger has no benefits of any sort for being a small weapon.
 - The only saving grace they might have is that a few of them have a semi-interesting special effect which likely gets deprecated later.